Diagnosing Lung Cancer

 During this procedure, your doctor will take a sample of tissue from the bronchial tubes or lung.
+Sometimes ultrasound can be used to guide biopses of lymph nodes.
 A pathologist will test the sample for the presence of cancer.

 During this procedure, your doctor will guide an endoscope through a small incision at the base of your neck and into the mediastinum, the area between your lungs in your chest cavity and behind the breastbone.
 He or she will then obtain a tissue sample of your lymph nodes.
 This procedure is performed under a general anesthetic in the operating room.

 This procedure is performed to obtain a sample of pleural fluid from the pleural space, which is the space between the lungs and the chest wall.
 After first numbing the area with a local anesthetic, a needle is inserted through the skin, between the ribs and into the fluid that has collected outside of the lung.
 The fluid is then removed and tested for the presence of cancerous cells.